Film Stars Descend Virtually As 51st IFFI Begins With Precaution Amid COVID-19 Pandemic

 “Cinema is something that takes you around the world, gives you knowledge, gets you closer to the culture of the world.
 Let cinema be the new pandemic,” the 47-year-old actor said.
 The event was also attened by Union Minister for Information and Broadcasting Prakash Javadekar, Goa Chief Minister Pramod Sawant and High Commissioner of Bangladesh to India, Mohammad Imran.

 Bangladesh is the focus country at the 51st edition of the festival.
 The Country of Focus is a special segment that recognises the cinematic excellence and contributions of the country.
-At the inaugural ceremony, Javadekar announced that the two countries are coming together to make a film titled “Bangabandhu”.
+At the inaugural ceremony, Prakash Javadekar announced that the two countries are coming together to make a film titled Bangabandhu.

 Apart from this, the minister also inaugurated the NFDC Film Bazar, which will be held virtually.
 Multiple Academy Award-winning cinematographer Vittorio Storaro was honoured with the Lifetime Achievement award at the ceremony.